Your Reliable Fabric Manufacturer Since 2007!

 Organic & Regenerative Cotton

-• Key Metric: Organic vs. Conventional Water Use
+• Key Metric: Water Usage Comparison:

 Cotton TypeWater Consumed per kg of Cotton (liters)% Reduction vs Conventional